-There were two reports in 1950.
-The first was on Saturday 7th.
+There were several reports in 1950.
+The first was on Saturday February 11 in the morning at 10.30 and in the afternoon at 14.00 from the Clothiers and the Beagles met again on Saturday 7th.
 October for the Albert Wimpenny Hunt which had two starts from the Clothiers, one at 10.30 and the other at 14.00.
-In November the Beagles turned out from the Cricketers for the Tommy Dufton Hunt.
+The third report was in November when the Beagles turned out from the Cricketers for the Tommy Dufton Hunt.

 The next report I have is from November 1971, when a good crowd were at Deanhouse to see the Beagles turn out for the Tommy Dufton Hunt – the chase took in New Hagg, Oldfield Road, Upper Hagg Farm and back to Gill Wood.
 After a hunt of over one and a half hours, the hare was given the day.
 They found another hare that kept the hounds busy by taking them to Marks Bottom before the Huntsman decided that ” blowing out ” was called for.
 A meal was taken at the Clothiers before everyone re-assembled for the afternoon session.
 About 70 enthusiasts made their way to Swinney Knoll where a hare was chased but for the first time that season the hounds had failed to kill.